Lafalasidosi/schenken/system.md

 The opening bidder adds 1 PP for each 4-card suit headed by the Queen or better, an additional point for a 5-card suit, and either 1 or 2 or two points for the 6<sup>th</sup>, 7<sup>th</sup>, 8<sup>th</sup>... cards _each_, depending on the quality of the suit.
 (Remember that honours are worth more when combined.)
 Two distribution points may be added by a suit headed by two of the top three honours with good intermediates.
 The total point count of a hand is the sum of its HCP and DP and is called Playing Points (PP). (_Caution:_ oftentimes DP are referred to by PP as well.)

 We open almost all hands when the total point count is at least 14.
-One routine 14-point exception is when opener holds a weak 5-card Club suit, 2 or fewer Diamonds, and no 4-card major&mdash;pass with such a hand.
+One routine 14-point exception is when opener holds a weak 5-card Club suit, 2 or fewer Diamonds, and no good 4-card major&mdash;pass with such a hand.

 ## Hand evaluation by Responder